Los Angeles Free Press archive

 Longhairs and awkward teens had a choice of reading material in the mid-1960s; Tiger Beat, Teen, True Romance, KRLA Beat, Teen Life, Flip Teen or even Competition Surfer… but those searching for something a bit more subversive with a perceptive edge, there was the Los Angeles Free Press.

-The weekly was available at most coffeehouses, clubs or stores such as the Ranch Market.
-It wouldn’t long before they were hawked on sidewalk corners by attractive, doe-eyed waifs, who may or may not have been wearing sandals.
+The weekly was available at most coffeehouses, clubs or stores.
+It wouldn’t be long before fresh copies were hawked on sidewalk corners by attractive, barefoot, doe-eyed waifs.

-Founded by former machine repairman Art Kunkin in 1964, the original office was a basement in Al Mitchell’s Sunset Strip coffee house called The Fifth Estate — its home for the first two years.
+Founded by former machine repairman Arthur Glick Kunkin in 1964, the original office was a basement in Al Mitchell's coffee house, The Fifth Estate, its home for the first two years.
+The five-unit apartment building was owned by Petersen Publishing Company, who purchased a number of surrounding properties in 1964.
+Albert Mitchell passed away in 2010.

-Their next home on North Fairfax Avenue was subject to a firebombing incident in 1968, which no doubt prompted relocating to Melrose and Vine.
+Their next home on North Fairfax Avenue was the site of a firebombing in 1968, which no doubt prompted their relocation to Melrose and Vine.

 In some corners of the country, the paper gained an unfavorable reputation.
 Following a piece in the Los Angeles Times West in 1966, a reader from Alabama complained the paper had fallen into the hands of a "beatnik-leftist-free sex element" and referred to the Free Press as a "sleazy, left-wing sheet that constantly opposes our efforts in Vietnam and advocates the usage of marijuana and other odious drugs."

-In 1969, when the "voice of the underground" was profitable, Kunkin received and printed the narcotics agents' names, addresses, and phone numbers.
+In August 1969, when the "voice of the underground" was profitable, Kunkin received and printed the narcotics agents' names, addresses, and phone numbers in a piece titled "Know Your Neighborhood Narc".
 Lawsuits ensued, felony convictions came down (overturned), and out-of-court settlements claimed financial ruin.

 The paper endured some more challenging years ahead.
-While its press run was a formidable 93,000 by the early 1970s, the Free Press was in financial trouble.
+While its press run was formidable — circulation was around 93,000 by the early 1970s — the Free Press was in financial trouble.
 Kunkin had acquired bookstores (soon closed), a printing company (sealed by the IRS), a typesetting plant, and a publishing company.

 Even worse, observers felt the "Freep" had become "dull" and "juvenile."
 Kunkin himself noted the paper had lost touch with the "movement" — black, Chicano, women's lib, gay lib, workers, and students — and vowed to do better.